 Do a quick internet search and you'll have a choice of recipes for banana loaf, but lots of them are high in sugar which won't help with balancing your hormones.
 This recipe for my Healthy Banana Loaf is super easy to make.
-It's great as a dessert or snack especially after school for kids (minus the nuts if taking to school).
+It's great as a dessert, snack or breakfast option.
 The bananas and dried fruit provide sweetness, avoiding the need to add sugar.
 The olive oil provides a good source of anti-inflammatory monounsaturated fats.
 The wholemeal or rye flour, nuts, seeds and bananas are all good sources of fibre and the nuts and seeds provide protein to help balance blood sugar and promote satiety.

 120ml light olive oil

 210g wholemeal, rye flour or gluten free flour (for a gluten free version)

 120g sultans or other dried fruit plus 120g chopped nuts (optional)